DEEP VEIN THROMBOSIS

 If the diagnosis cannot be confirmed via either a D-dimer test or Ultrasound scan, a venogram may be necessary.
 This involves injecting a liquid contrast into a vein in your foot, then using an X-ray machine to visualise the dye travelling up the leg.
 If there is a clot, the dye will be unable to flow and therefore will be seen as a gap on the scan.

-This typically involves the use of anticoagulant medications, called Heparin, Warfarin, Rivaroxaban or Apixaban, which thin your blood.
+Deep vein thrombosis medication typically involves the use of anticoagulant medications, called Heparin, Warfarin, Rivaroxaban or Apixaban, which thin your blood.
 They work by reducing how well the blood can clot, as well as preventing the enlargement of existing clots.
-Heparin tends to be prescribed first as it works immediately, however because the treatment is designed to thin your blood, one of the side effects or risks includes bleeding.
+Heparin tends to be prescribed first as it works immediately, however because this deep vein thrombosis medication designed to thin your blood, one of the side effects or risks includes bleeding.

 Complications